mdelorme/Introduction-to-MPI-Tech-io-Playground/markdowns/comm_intro.md

 # Communicators : Introduction

-In this chapter we are going to talk about communicators.
-Communicators are a complex subject in MPI and the standard documentation of MPI dedicates a full chapter to them and to related concepts.
-In this course, we will only see the basics of custom communicators, mainly what they are and how to create them easily.
-We will also see a way to create a cartesian topology, which is one of the most common topologies to communicate for grid based codes.
+As you might remember from the introduction, it is possible to create your own communicators in MPI.
+That's what we are going to see in this chapter.
+Now communicators are a complex subject in MPI and the standard documentation of MPI dedicates a full chapter to them and to related concepts, so bear in mind that we will only be scratching the surface of a very complex and advanced topic.

+In this course, we will only see the basics of custom communicators, mainly what they are and how to create them.
+We will also see what topologies are and how we can benefit from them.

 ## Definitions